 Discover a curated selection of vintage butterfly prints, images and illustrations that are free to download.
 Perfect for art projects, home décor, and creative crafts.

-Vintage butterfly images: Butterflies are a type of insect from the order Lepidoptera.
+Butterflies are an insect from the order Lepidoptera.
 Hence, butterfly collectors are called lepidopterists.
 Butterflies are found in countries all over the world except for the coldest ones.
 However, they are more abundant in the tropics and South America.

 I think everyone studies butterflies at some stage in their primary education.
-The four-stage life cycle of the butterfly is a popular introduction to biology.
-I remember from my childhood the wonder of witnessing a beautiful adult butterfly emerging from is Chrysalis.
+The four-stage life cycle of the butterfly is a widespread introduction to biology.

 It’s the beauty of the butterfly that makes it probably the most popular insect.
-For centuries, butterflies have been used for art and jewelry.
-They have been, decoupaged, framed or set in resin blocks.
+For centuries, butterflies have been used for art and jewellery.
+They have been decoupaged, framed, or set in resin blocks.

 Most of the butterfly illustrations in this post, have been drawn from Victorian butterfly collections.

 Butterfly collecting, surprisingly, is still legal (except for certain species).
 But it is not the popular hobby it once was.
 I think that is for several reasons.
 We are a lot more ecologically conscious these days.
 It’s no longer ethical or environmentally friendly to collect butterflies.
 Also, there are far fewer butterflies now than in the past.

 Did you know that the English prime ministers Neville Chamberlain and Winston Churchill were once butterfly collectors?
 At its height of popularity in the early 20th century, there was a whole industry around the pastime of butterfly collecting, from all the specialist journals and books, the equipment, the beautiful mahogany display cabinets, and even butterfly farms.